rickyfili10/mojito/README.md

 # The Mojito Project by Blackat 🍹

 ## Why is called "mojito" like the cocktail? 🍸
-This project is called "Mojito" beacuse while the developers were coding this project, they were drinking non alcolic mojitos (maked by @rickyfili10)
+This project is called "Mojito" beacuse while the developers were coding this project, they were drinking non-alcoholic mojitos (maked by @rickyfili10)
 ![mojito](https://github.com/user-attachments/assets/b10b95f5-7286-47bb-a8e1-64bc07b0ffd4)

 # What's that? 🤔